 The DCBS Contract Performance Section conducts interim Performance Evaluations as required by Department for Procurement and Grant Oversight as a record of vendor's performance regarding deliverables and invoicing during the contract year.
 The procurement team writes the monitor tool which is written based on regulations/guidelines set for in the contract.
-Program staff reviews and approves the monitoring tool.
-All contractors are provided copies of the Contract Monitoring Tools in advance of the appointment.
-Contract monitoring is conducted by desk review (document review) or onsite.
-The monitoring process will be uploaded to the accounting program E-Mars.
+Program staff reviews and approves the monitoring tool.-All contractors are provided copies of the Contract Monitoring Tools in advance of the appointment.
+Contract monitoring is conducted by desk review (document review) or on-site.